ValdonVitija/PokeAPI-Data-Processor/README.md

 ### 2 Count the number of Pokémon in each group
 > [!NOTE]
 > The graphical result on this case is an interactive graph.
 To interact with it open the html file
-> in a browser and you will find the plotted graph
+> in a browser and you will find the plotted graph.
+Do this after you have cloned the repo locally.

 - **Graphical**: [View Interactive Graph](results/visual/pokemon_group_counts.html)
 - **CSV**: [View CSV 📄](results/csv/pokemon_group_counts.csv)

-### 3.1 Calculate the average base experience for each type of Pokémon
+### 3 Calculate the average base experience for each type of Pokémon

 - **Graphical**: [View Graph](results/visual/avg_base_experience.png)
 - **CSV**: [View CSV 📄](results/csv/avg_base_experience.csv)